What's on Ally's iPad Air 2 right now!

 - Settings - I've never been okay with putting the Settings app in a folder.
 I'm fiddling with things far too often for that.
 While it may get shuffled around from time to time, it always remains a constant on my first Home screen.

 - Social folder - My social folder consists of all the important social apps I use on a regular basis.
-This includes usual suspects such as Facebook (opens in new tab), Pinterest (opens in new tab), Skype (opens in new tab), Google Hangouts (opens in new tab), and others.
-For Twitter, I don't use the stock Twitter app; instead, I much prefer the beautiful experience Twitterrific 5 (opens in new tab) offers.
+This includes usual suspects such as Facebook, Pinterest, Skype, Google Hangouts, and others.
+For Twitter, I don't use the stock Twitter app; instead, I much prefer the beautiful experience Twitterrific 5 offers.
 If you haven't used it, it's a must-have app on the iPad.

 - iMore folder - This folder contains all the apps I use on a regular basis for work.
-First and foremost is Slack (opens in new tab), which we use for work chat (and for me to spam Rene or Peter with doge memes when appropriate).
-We use Trello (opens in new tab) for planning and content management; I've also used it for my own organization and planning purposes, and it's awesome.
-One app I couldn't do without is Screens VNC (opens in new tab), which allows remote access to your connected computers.
+First and foremost is Slack, which we use for work chat (and for me to spam Rene or Peter with doge memes when appropriate).
+We use Trello for planning and content management; I've also used it for my own organization and planning purposes, and it's awesome.
+One app I couldn't do without is Screens VNC, which allows remote access to your connected computers.
 I can't tell you how many times I've accidentally saved something on one computer and needed to access it after I've left the house.
 Screens has saved the day more than once.
-Other work apps include Dropbox (opens in new tab), Evernote (opens in new tab), and a few others that I use for personal organization.
+Other work apps include Dropbox, Evernote, and a few others that I use for personal organization.

 - Games - I play more games on my iPad than on my iPhone, so I have quite a few stored on my tablet.
-Duolingo (opens in new tab) is half-game, half-education app.
+Duolingo is half-game, half-education app.
 If you want to learn a new language in a fun way, this is the app you want.
-Smash Hit (opens in new tab) is another one of my favorites and lets you endlessly smash glass with marbles.
+Smash Hit is another one of my favorites and lets you endlessly smash glass with marbles.
 Get as far as you can before you run out of balls.
 What's not fun about smashing things?!
-Threes! (opens in new tab) and Monument Valley (opens in new tab) are constants — games I can play over and over — along with Dots (opens in new tab).
+Threes! and Monument Valley are constants — games I can play over and over — along with Dots.
 I prefer the original over the sequel, though I play both.

 - Media - This folder contains streaming services, home audio apps, and other things that fall under the general realm of consumable media.
-My go-to streaming apps are Rdio (opens in new tab) and Pandora (opens in new tab); I'm constantly using them in conjunction with my Sonos system, for which I use the Sonos Controller app (opens in new tab).
-I also use the Remote app (opens in new tab) to control the few Apple TVs we have scattered around our condo.
-I rely on TeeVee 3 (opens in new tab) to let me know when my shows are playing and what episodes are coming up.
+My go-to streaming apps are Rdio and Pandora; I'm constantly using them in conjunction with my Sonos system, for which I use the Sonos Controller app.
+I also use the Remote app to control the few Apple TVs we have scattered around our condo.
+I rely on TeeVee 3 to let me know when my shows are playing and what episodes are coming up.
 They even have a fancy Today Widget so you can access your shows in a single swipe via Notification Center.

 - Travel - I love to travel and have about 10 pages of travel apps, with the most important ones on the first page.
 American Airlines (opens in new tab) is our airline of choice.
 We use Airbnb (opens in new tab) to book apartments, flats, and houses all over the world with very little effort — not to mention it's a heck of a lot more comfortable and less cramped than staying in boring hotels all the time.
 I also use Foursquare (opens in new tab) to find local spots to check out.
 I know some people hate the new design, but I still find lots of good information so I'll continue to use it for now.
 Google Maps (opens in new tab) is essential for transit directions, while I prefer Apple Maps for driving.
 Find My iPhone (opens in new tab) also gets a prime spot in case a device goes missing during our adventures.
 Dark Sky (opens in new tab) is my favorite weather app across the board and gives scary-accurate precipitation forecasts down to the minute.

 - Photography - My photography folder is stuffed with cool filter and editing apps.
-In that folder, my must-have apps include Lightroom (opens in new tab), Pixelmator (opens in new tab), and Afterlight (opens in new tab).
+In that folder, my must-have apps include Lightroom, Pixelmator, and Afterlight.
 These get the most use; I have a bunch of others that are great, but only get used on occasion.

-- Entertainment - My entertainment folder is mainly comprised of streaming apps, including Netflix (opens in new tab), Hulu Plus (opens in new tab), YouTube (opens in new tab), and a few others.
-I also added apps like Fandango (opens in new tab), which looks up movie tickets and trailers.
+- Entertainment - My entertainment folder is mainly comprised of streaming apps, including Netflix, Hulu Plus, YouTube, and a few others.
+I also added apps like Fandango, which looks up movie tickets and trailers.
 Everything else is pretty much what you'd expect to find in an entertainment folder mainly meant to pass time.

 - Second screen - My iPad's second Home screen is pretty uninteresting, and doesn't contain near as much as the second screen of my iPhone.
 I use these apps often enough to warrant them being on my device, but they aren't used enough to get a spot on the first page.
 I mainly use Spotlight search these days, so if something doesn't fit in the first page, it gets stuck in a folder on the second page and searched for later.